Words and photos by Peter Mann / 6th June 2022

 Life returns to a medieval building

-Finally, 53 years after St Denis was closed for worship (in 1959), life can return to East Hatley’s only medieval building: no longer a forlorn and lonely unsafe structure covered in ivy – as it was until 2003; no longer always locked, floorless and with boarded up windows – as it was until 2018; and no longer, because of its crumbly walls inside, open only on request or for the Heritage Open Days festival each September.
-It is now open every day from around 8.30 am to dusk.
+Finally, over fifty years after St Denis was closed for worship (in 1959), life can return to East Hatley’s only medieval building: no longer a forlorn and lonely unsafe structure covered in ivy – as it was until 2003; no longer always locked, floorless and with boarded up windows – as it was until 2018; and no longer, because of its crumbly walls inside, open only on request or for the Heritage Open Days festival each September.

 During the latest renovation project, a lot of the plaster in the nave was removed and replaced with a traditional lime putty mortar, sealed with a lime wash coating specially coloured to match William Butterfield’s restoration of 1874.